MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-custom-personal-tab-asp-net-mvc.md

 ---
-title: "Quickstart: Build a Custom Channel and Group Tab with C-Sharp and ASP.NET MVC"
+title: "Quickstart: Create a Custom Channel and Group Tab with ASP.NET MVC"
 author: laujan
-description: A quickstart guide to building a custom channel and group tab with C-sharp and ASP.Net MVC. ms.topic: quickstart ms.author: laujan
+description: A quickstart guide to creating a custom channel and group tab with ASP.NET MVC. ms.topic: quickstart ms.author: laujan
 ---